dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 <a href="http://mysite.com/myproduct.html?utm_source=newsletter-october&utm_medium=email&utm_campaign=cn0201">Visit website</a>
 ```

 For the prospective customer clicking on the link, adding the query parameters does not change the user experience.
 (The user is still directed to the webpage at http://mysite.com/myproduct.html.)
-But SnowPlow then has access to the fields given in the query string, and uses them to identify this user as originating from the October Newsletter, an email marketing campaign with campaign id = cn0201.
+But Snowplow then has access to the fields given in the query string, and uses them to identify this user as originating from the October Newsletter, an email marketing campaign with campaign id = cn0201.

 <a name="anatomy-of-the-query-parameters" />
 #### 3.5.2 Anatomy of the query parameters

-SnowPlow uses the same query parameters used by Google Analytics.
-Because of this, SnowPlow users who are also using GA do not need to do any additional work to make their campaigns trackable in SnowPlow as well as GA.
+Snowplow uses the same query parameters used by Google Analytics.
+Because of this, Snowplow users who are also using GA do not need to do any additional work to make their campaigns trackable in Snowplow as well as GA.
 Those parameters are:

 | **Parameter**        | **Name**              | **Description**                                     |
 |:--------------------:|:---------------------:|:---------------------------------------------------:|